-Ensure the grate is not completely covered with ash so some air can pass through it.
 Place two small dry split logs (1⁄4 split) on the fire bed.
 Kindling stacked as in the picture which allows combustion air to flow freely and will aid ignition.
 On top of the kindling two or more non toxic firelighters.

-Light the firelighters leaving the primary and secondary air controls fully open.
+Light the firelighters leaving the secondary air control fully open.

 Leave the door slightly ajar on the latch for 5 minutes to enhance initial starting and reduce smoke emission - DO NOT leave the stove unattended if the door is left ajar.
 Allow the fuel to reach a steady burn then close the door, if the fire stalls and dies crack the door open again for a further few minutes.
-Once you have a good fire bed established across the grate fully close the primary air control.
-Don't be tempted to overload the fire bed with fuel at the start or close down the air controls too much until the fire is really well established for some time.
+Once you have a good fire bed established across the grate close off slightly the secondary air control.
+Don't be tempted to overload the fire bed with fuell at the start or close down the air controls too much until the fire is really well established for some time.
 Once the ignition period is well under way gradually reduce the secondary air wash control opening to establish the burning intensity you require (usually open 25% approx.).